 Effect of the Electrolyte Resistance on the Shape of the Electric Lines of Force.
 A. Glazunov and A. Kukla (15me.
 Congr. chim. indust.
 (Bruxelles, 1935), 1936, 1023-1028; C. Abs., 1936, 30, 5507).-Copper sulphate solutions of different concentrations were electrolyzed, using a copper plate as anode, and a 3 mm.-diam. silver wire placed perpendicular to the surface of the anode as cathode.
-During electrolysis the current density at different points on the surface of the layer of copper deposited was proportional to the current density, being thinnest at the points farthest away from the anode.
-With increase in the resistance of the electrolyte, the difference in thickness of the copper coating was determined by Glazunov's method (anodic solution) at each cm. of length of the cathode.-S. G.
+During electrolysis the current density at different points on the surface of the cathode varied according to their distance from the anode.
+The thickness of the layer of copper deposited was proportional to the current density, being thinnest at the points farthest away from the anode.
+With increase in the resistance of the electrolyte, the difference in thickness of the copper coating as a function of the distance from the anode also increases.
+The thickness of the copper coating was determined by Glazunov's method (anodic solution) at each em. of length of the cathode.-S. G.

-[†]The Rôle of Films in the Electrodeposition of Metals.-I-II.
-R. Meyer (Metals and Alloys, 1936, 7, (5), 123-126; (6), 155-159).-A correlated abstract with a bibliography of 153 references covering the following aspects of the subject : preferential solution films, deposited films, passive films, polishing films, structure of thin films on various substrates, relation between structure of the basis metal and that of electrodeposits on it, films on electroplated and unplated metals.-A. R. P.
+[†]The Role of Films in the Electrodeposition of Metals.-I-II.
+R. Meyer (Metals and Alloys, 1936, 7, (5), 123-126; (6), 155-159).-A correlated abstract with a bibliography of 153 references covering the following aspects of the subject: preferential solution films, deposited films, passive films, polishing films, structure of thin films on various substrates, relation between structure of the basis metal and that of electrodeposits on it, films on electroplated and unplated metals.-A. R. P.